By Austin Perry

 Deaths Linked to Protein Powder?

-Lachlan made the decision to also mix in caffeine powder that a friend had given him according to a Yahoo!
+Lachlan decided to also mix in caffeine powder that a friend had given him according to a Yahoo!
 News UK report.
 That decision ended up being a fatal accident.

 According to the article, there was no label on the caffeine powder or recommended serving size.
 What Lachlan put into his protein shake ended up being the equivalent to 50 cups of coffee.
 Lachlan was pronounced dead the next morning due to a caffeine overdose.